p/vcproj2cmake/README.txt

 While TFS is an awful lot better than VSS, it still has some painful shortcomings, among these:
 - non-cross-platform tool
-  --> inescapable dependency on non-performant Windows servers
+  --> inescapable (hard) dependency on non-performant Windows servers
      --> filename case sensitivity issue (certain TFS 2008 API functions return *other* case insensitive results for *different* case sensitive input)
 - no three-way-merges via common base version, i.e. base-less merge http://jamesmckay.net/2011/01/baseless-merges-in-team-foundation-server-why/
-- no disconnected SCM operation (server connection required)
+- no disconnected SCM operation (server connection required;
+  server is managing client state on server side
+  [and BTW their solution of working "disconnected" is annoyingly cumbersome at both disconnecting *and* reconnecting ops])
 - installation is a veritable PITA (e.g. due to multi-server setup for perfect spreading of Microsoft infrastructure lockin)
 - interfacing towards much more strongly cross-platform SCMs such as SVN or git